“Sister Aid” Empowers Women and Children

-India ranks 135th of 143 nations on gender equality.
-In some rural areas, more than fifty percent of girls are married before age fifteen.
-Female literacy is still considerably lower than male literacy.
-However, women make the best poverty fighters.
-Women use their earnings not only to feed their families, but to improve their families’ quality of life as well as fund their children’s education, giving the next generation a much better chance to live out of poverty.
+India ranks 135th out of 143 nations on gender equality.
+In some rural areas, more than fifty percent of girls are married before the age of fifteen.
+Female literacy remains considerably lower than male literacy.
+However, women are the best poverty-fighters.
+Women use their earnings not only to feed their families, but to improve their families’ quality of life as well as to fund their children’s education.
+Women tend to prioritize giving the next generation more opportunities to lift themselves out of poverty.

-In 2008, inspired by Nobel Peace Prize recipient Dr. Muhammad Yunus’ micro financing breakthrough, Yoga Gives Back began by supporting micro financing programs in India.
+In 2008 Yoga Gives Back was inspired by Nobel Peace Prize recipient Dr. Muhammad Yunus’ micro financing breakthroughs, and began by supporting micro financing programs in India.

-Many global yoga communities responded well to this campaign right away with their fundraising support.
+Many global yoga communities quickly responded well to this campaign and extended their with their fundraising support to YGB.

 NGO Nishtha, West Bengal

-In 2010, YGB partnered with Nishtha in West Bengal and launched “Sister Aid,” an innovative women’s empowerment micro-loan program.
-It does not charge interest for loan but requires every borrower to save 50 rupees a month for their young girls’ education.
+In 2010, YGB partnered with Nishtha in West Bengal and launched SISTER AID, an innovative women’s empowerment micro-loan program.
+It does not charge interest for loans but requires every borrower to save 50 rupees per month for their young girls’ education.
 Starting with 50 women, YGB has been able to grow this program to provide 550 impoverished women (45 groups) with small loans for income-earning businesses.
 Every year, we have witnessed the tremendous positive impact of this program on women’s lives.
-This program provides not only financial strength among women but also mental support system which help them to stand against issues such as abuse and domestic violence for the first time in their lives.
+This program provides not only financial strength among women but also mental support systems which help them to stand against issues such as abuse and domestic violence for the first time in their lives.

 Early education for young daughters

-“Sister Aid” also funds 32 children at Deenabandhu Home in Chamarajanagara, Karnataka.
+SISTER AID also funds 37 children at Deenabandhu Home in Chamarajanagara, Karnataka.

 NGO Deenabandhu Trust, Karnataka